SteveSanderson/xzwasm/README.md

 So, you would only benefit from using XZ:

- * If the best available alternative is Gzip (as is currently the case in Firefox)
+ * If the best available alternative is Gzip
  * Or, if you're serving very large bundles of bytecode.
  * Or, if you care a lot about *compression* (not decompression) speed.
 XZ can be 5-10x faster to compress than Brotli, especially at the highest compression level.